kaya-11/clarabrainbuddy-privacy/docs/about.md

-# About Clara Brain Buddy
+# About Clara BrainBuddy

 ## Clara - the buddy for your brain chaos

-Clara Brain Buddy helps to organize daily brain chaos.
+Clara BrainBuddy helps to organize daily brain chaos.

 ✅ Todos Plan your daily todos with simple swipe gestures.